 At CES 2023, Microsoft announced a $10 billion investment into OpenAI, with the hyperscaler having since made OpenAI’s GPT-4 a core part of its Copilot range of AI assistants including Copilot for Microsoft 365 and Copilot Studio.

 For OpenAI’s part, the company has released detailed pricing outlines for its models.
 Those wishing to run inference on GPT-3.5 Turbo can expect to pay $00.10 per 1k input tokens, while those who want to access the power of GPT-4 will pay the higher price of $0.03 per 1k tokens.

 Why is ChatGPT so controversial?

-Alarm bells are ringing across various industries – from the creative sector to academia – given the capacity for tools like ChatGPT and MidJourney to mimic human creativity.
-Academics and researchers, in particular, are worrying about the prospect of plagiarism – which is a perfectly reasonable response.
+Alarm bells are ringing across the world, from the creative sector to academia given the capacity for tools like ChatGPT and DALL-E mimic human creativity.
+Academics and researchers, in particular, are worrying about the prospect of plagiarism.
 But there are more controversies beyond this.

 There is every indication that AI could be a legal nightmare for years to come and as the model at the forefront of attention ChatGPT has already been subjected to criticism and concerns.
 Italian regulators banned ChatGPT over demands that OpenAI include a ‘right to be forgotten’ for users of the tool and the EU AI Act aims to protect IP from AI in a way that could threaten the web-scraping basis of ChatGPT altogether.

 Corporate objections to ChatGPT have also been raised.
 In May 2023, Apple banned ChatGPT within its offices citing concerns that employees could input sensitive data which could then be leaked and 80% of C-suite executives share these concerns.